Microsoft

 1. Step-by-Step Math Problem Solver

-Example: 2x-1=y,2y+3=x What can QuickMath do?
 QuickMath will automatically answer the most common problems in algebra, equations and calculus faced by high-school and college students.
 The algebra section allows you to expand, factor or simplify virtually any expression you choose.
+It also has commands for splitting fractions into partial fractions, combining several fractions into one and ...

 2. Microsoft Math Solver